dhutapratama/docs/mail.md

 <a name="markdown-mailables"></a>
 ## Markdown Mailables

 Markdown mailable messages allow you to take advantage of the pre-built templates and components of [mail notifications](/docs/{{version}}/notifications#mail-notifications) in your mailables.
-Since the messages are written in Markdown, Laravel is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.
+Since the messages are written in Markdown, Lets is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.

 <a name="generating-markdown-mailables"></a>
 ### Generating Markdown Mailables